Why run a webinar during your raise?

-When raising a community round, hosting a webinar can be an effective way to build relationships with current investors and connect with potential ones.
+When raising a community round, hosting a Q&A can be an effective way to build relationships with current investors and connect with potential ones.

-A typical webinar lasts 30-60 minutes, with the founder presenting their pitch to the audience, followed by a 10-15 minute Q&A section.
-Including key guests, such as the lead investor, can make the webinar even more valuable.
-Here is a quick playbook to help you plan and execute a successful webinar:
+A typical event lasts 30-60 minutes, with the founder presenting their pitch to the audience, followed by 10-15 minutes of audience questions.
+Including key guests, such as the lead investor, can make the event even more valuable.
+Here is a quick playbook to help you plan and execute a successful founder Q&A:

 Step 1: Set a date & time

 Consider the availability of your audience when setting a day and time.
-Mid-weeks, such as Wednesday and Thursday, are the best days for a webinar, with the best times being between 10am–12pm PST.
+Mid-weeks, such as Wednesday and Thursday, are the best days for a live event, with the best times being between 10am–12pm PST.

-Set a duration (typically no longer than 45 minutes) for the webinar and stick to it.
+Set a duration (typically no longer than 45 minutes) for the event and stick to it.

 Step 2: Choose a platform

-There are various platforms to host your webinar, including free platforms like Google Meet and Zoom for smaller groups, and Zoho, Stream Yard, or Sequel for larger, more formal events.
+There are various platforms to host your live Q&A, including free platforms like Google Meet and Zoom for smaller groups, and Zoho, Zoom, or Sequel for larger, more formal events.

 Choose the platform that best suits your needs based on the number of participants, features, and compatibility with your budget.
 We highly recommend lu.ma to collect signups.

-Sequel ($150 for 250 users) is best for hosting presentations on the company's website.
+Sequel ($650/month or $550/month paid annually for 500 attendees) is best for hosting presentations on the company's website.
 It allows companies to drive all the traffic to a landing page they control on the site, which helps with retargeting and relationship building.

 Step 3: Create an agenda

-Outline what you want to cover during the webinar, including an introduction to your company, product overview, financials, and a Q&A session.
+Outline what you want to cover during the founder Q&A, including an introduction to your company, product overview, financials, and a live Q&A session.
 Share the agenda with your attendees beforehand so they can come prepared with questions.

-There are two successful webinar styles we’ve seen on Wefunder: Pitch + Q&A and Lead Investor Perspective.
+There are two successful styles we’ve seen on Wefunder: Pitch + Q&A and Lead Investor Perspective.

 If you use lu.ma to collect signups, they’ll auto send out reminder emails and follow ups too.

-Use eye-catching graphics and clear language to communicate the value of attending your webinar.
-Most importantly, post an update on your Wefunder page with a brief summary of the info in your webinar with a registration link.
-Send reminder emails leading up to the webinar.
+Use eye-catching graphics and clear language to communicate the value of attending your live founder Q&A. Most importantly, post an update on your Wefunder page with a brief summary of the info in your presentation with a registration link.
+Send reminder emails leading up to the event.

 Here are two excellent examples of eye-catching promotion graphics: